twistedfall/opencv-rust/README.md

 ### See if you already have the right version of OpenCV installed

-if opencv is installed, its version can be checked with:
+if OpenCV is installed, its version can be checked with:

 ```sh
 opencv_version